Merthyr, Tredegar and Abergavenny Railway: Brecon and Merthyr

 The final extension south to Merthyr was to bring the L&NWR within the territory of the B&M. The B&M had viewed the westward march of the Euston company with dissatisfaction and set about promoting branches to block its progress.
 However, the financial state of the B&M eventually led it to conclude two agreements with the L&NWR which granted the larger company favourable terms for access to Dowlais and Merthyr.

-The first agreement, which was ratified by the L&NWR (New Lines) Act of 15 July 1867, allowed the L&NWR to extend its line from Rhymney Bridge to make a junction with the B&M where the two lines met at Dowlais Top and at Ivor junction near the terminus of the B&M's Dowlais branch.
+The first agreement, which was ratified by the London and North Western Railway (New Lines) Act 1867 (30 & 31 Vict. c. cxiii) of 15 July 1867, allowed the L&NWR to extend its line from Rhymney Bridge to make a junction with the B&M where the two lines met at Dowlais Top and at Ivor junction near the terminus of the B&M's Dowlais branch.
 In exchange for running powers as far as Nantybwch and facilities to form a junction with the Rhymney at Rhymney Bridge, the B&M agreed to withdraw its proposals for blocking lines.
 In the event, the B&M made scarce use of its running powers and the junction was never built.
 The line as far as Ivor junction opened on 1 January 1873.
 The L&NWR was granted running powers over a 0.75 mi section of track into Dowlais (Central).
 At the same time, the L&NWR opened a station at Dowlais Top, close to the summit of the line at 1250 ft above sea level, where a connection was made with the B&M for the exchange of traffic.

 A second agreement in 1874 saw the B&M agree that its own Merthyr branch from Morlais to Rhydycar junction become a joint line with the L&NWR, with the larger company taking advantage of the smaller company's financial state and repaying half the costs of construction at £25,000 per mile – far less than it would have needed to pay for access to Merthyr.
 To reach the B&M's Morlais junction, a short section 1.25 mi long, partly in a tunnel, was constructed from Penywern, just north of Ivor junction.
 The link opened on 9 June 1879 and services ran through to Merthyr (High Street) using running powers over 44 chain of GWR track from Rhydycar junction.
 The junctions at Merthyr and Dowlais gave the L&NWR access to a number of local industrial tramways, including that of the Dowlais Ironworks to which it was later to build a more direct connection with the Cwm Bargoed mineral line.